gersteinlab/GenAI4Drug/README.md

 # A Survey of Generative AI for de novo Drug Design

-Our paper was accepted for briefings in bioinformatics!
+Update: our paper has been accepted for Briefings in Bioinformatics!

 Repository for the survey paper "A Survey of Generative AI for *de novo* Drug Discovery: New Frontiers in Molecule and Protein Design".